pabrahamsson/tech-exercise/docs/3-revenge-of-the-automated-testing/4b-tekton.md

     ![images/formatting-code-pb-api.png](images/formatting-code-pb-api-tab.png)

-    Then rerun the `formatting:format` maven command which will remove these spaces.
+    Then rerun the `formatter:format` maven command which will remove these spaces.

     ![images/formatting-code-pb-api.png](images/formatting-code-pb-api.png)